FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-01.md

    * DO: single trial.
    * OUT: measured loss ratio.
    * OUT: MRR = measured receive rate.
+   Received rate is computed as intended load multiplied by pass ratio (which is one minus loss ratio).
+This is useful when loss ratio is computed from a different metric than intended load.
+For example, intended load can be in transactions (multiple packets each), but loss ratio is computed on level of packets, not transactions.
-   If loss ratio is zero, MRR is set below MTR so that interval width is equal to the width goal of the first intermediate phase.
+   If MRR is too close to MTR, MRR is set below MTR so that interval width is equal to the width goal of the first intermediate phase.
+   If MRR is less than min_rate, min_rate is used.
 2. Second trial measures at MRR and discovers MRR2.
    * IN: trial_duration = initial_trial_duration.
    * IN: offered_transmit_rate = MRR.
    * DO: single trial.
    * OUT: measured loss ratio.
    * OUT: MRR2 = measured receive rate.
+   If MRR2 is less than min_rate, that is used.
-   If loss ratio is zero, MRR2 is set above MRR so that interval width is equal to the width goal of the first intermediate phase.
+   If loss ratio is less or equal to the smallest target loss ratio, MRR2 is set to a value above MRR, so that interval width is equal to the width goal of the first intermediate phase.
    MRR2 could end up being equal to MTR (for example if both measurements so far had zero loss), which was already measured, step 3 is skipped in that case.